ikvk/ecs_pattern/examples/snow_day/README.rst

 Scene with snowflakes and warm shine, implemented on pygame + ecs_pattern

+At scene: 10 000 snowflakes with different transparent that rotating with different speed.

 I will be happy to hear about a simple significant optimization.

 Size of example gif is 10MB, wait for load it :D